-The Conservation Officer was also of the opinion that the impact to another County Treasure (local listing), the Barns at Welford Farm, should have been considered.
-It was considered, as a result of changes and harm to significance already seen through significant alterations to the farmstead through the demolition of the farmhouse, that the development would result in a minor degree of harm to this asset, due to the change to the immediate and wider setting.
+The Conservation Officer objected to proposals on this basis and was also of the opinion that the impact to another County Treasure (local listing), the Barns at Welford Farm, should have been considered.
+It was considered, as a result of changes and harm to significance already seen through significant alterations to the farmstead through the demolition of the farmhouse; that the development would result in a minor degree of harm to this asset, due to the change to the immediate and wider setting.